-On this day in 1999, two teenage gunmen kill 13 people in a shooting spree at Columbine High School in Littleton, Colorado, south of Denver.
+On April 20, 1999, two teenage gunmen kill 13 people in a shooting spree at Columbine High School in Littleton, Colorado, south of Denver.
 At approximately 11:19 a.m., Dylan Klebold, 18, and Eric Harris, 17, dressed in trench coats, began shooting students outside the school before moving inside to continue their rampage.
 By 11:35 a.m., Klebold and Harris had killed 12 fellow students and a teacher and wounded another 23 people.
 Shortly after noon, the two teens turned their guns on themselves and committed suicide.

 The crime prompted a national debate on gun control and school safety, as well as a major investigation to determine what motivated the teen gunmen.
 In the days immediately following the shootings, it was speculated that Klebold and Harris purposely chose jocks, minorities and Christians as their victims.

 It was initially reported that one student, Cassie Bernall, was allegedly asked by one of the gunmen if she believed in God.
 When Bernall said, “Yes,” she was shot to death.
 Her parents later wrote a book titled She Said Yes, honoring their martyred daughter.
 Apparently, however, the question was not actually posed to Bernall but to another student who had already been wounded by a gunshot.
 When that victim replied, “Yes,” the shooter walked away.